microsoft/hlsl-specs/proposals/templates/shader-model-template.md

 #### Device Capability

-* How does it intereact with other Shader Model options?
+* How does it interact with other Shader Model options?
-* What shader model and/or optional feature is required for the bulk of this feature to be present?
+* What shader model and/or optional feature is prerequisite for the bulk of this feature?
 * What portions are only available if an existing or new optional feature is present?
+* Can this feature be supported through emulation or some other means in older shader models?

 ## Testing